 This is part of Alberta’s Natural Gas Vision and Strategy to reduce waste in our landfills while diversifying our economy and creating jobs.

 Phase 1: March 17 to May 17, 2021.
 Phase 2: November 15 2021 to January 21, 2022

 Who is listening

 Ministry of Environment and Parks

-Thank you for your input.
+Thank you for your participation.
 We are currently reviewing feedback.

-Taking action on consumer waste supports jobs, economy (March 17, 2021)
+- Taking action on consumer waste supports jobs, economy (March 17, 2021)

 Last updated: January 21, 2022